bbbradsmith/hatariB/README.md

 * MIDI:
   * Libretro has a MIDI interface, and if you have MIDI devices installed you should be able to select them in the *Settings > Audio > MIDI* menu of RetroArch.
   * The [MUNT MT-32 Emulator](url=https://sourceforge.net/projects/munt/) is recommended.
 It can install on your system as a MIDI device, which you can use with MT-32 supporting Atari ST games.
-  * MIDI Maze is reported as incompatible for Hatari 2.4.1, but it appears this is being improved for 2.5.0, so perhaps it will eventually be playable over emulated MIDI.
 * Accuracy:
   * Some of the default core options are chosen to favour faster load times, but these can be adjusted:
     * *System > Fast Floppy* gives artificially faster disk access, on by default.